-Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education
+Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education granted for the release of this information.

 (Applicable to secondary grade levels only)

 Federal law requires that the district release to military recruiters and institutions of higher education, upon request, the name, address, and telephone number of secondary school students enrolled in the district, unless a student's parent or eligible student directs the district not to release information to these types of requestors without prior written consent.
 [See Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education on page 25 for more information.]